HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 The median page encounters 19 long tasks on mobile and 7 long tasks on desktop devices.
 This makes sense when you consider that most desktop devices have greater processing power and memory resources than mobile devices, and are actively cooled.

 However, the picture gets much worse at higher percentiles.
-Metrics that measure responsiveness such as [First Input Delay (FID)](https://web.dev/fid/), [Interaction to Next Paint (INP)](https://web.dev/inp/), and [Total Blocking Time (TBT)](https://web.dev/tbt/) are affected by long tasks, and are evaluated at the 75th percentile.
 Long tasks at the 75th percentile per page are 32 and 12 on mobile and desktop, respectively.

 {{ figure_markup(
     image="long-tasks-time.png",